Need a report that reflects how COVID-19 has impacted this market and its growth?

 Currently, the Malaysian freight and logistics market landscape is fragmented, with a large number of players.
-For instance, the country's trucking industry is made of independent truckers and SMEs, who account for more than 70% of the market.
+For instance, the country's trucking industry comprises independent truckers and SMEs, who account for more than 70% of the market.
 However, the industry is expected to transform into a consolidated state in the future.
-Some of the key players in the market incude Tiong Nam logistics, Xin Hwa, CJ Century, GD Express, and DHL, among others.
-In order to gain significant market share and serve the rising demand, the companies are adopting the merger and acquisition trend.
-Especially, the rise in e-commerce is resulting in vertical and horizontal consolidation among the logistics and e-commerce players to gain scale and network.
+Some of the key players in the market include Tiong Nam logistics, Xin Hwa, CJ Century, GD Express, and DHL.
+In order to gain significant market share and serve the rising demand, companies are adopting the merger and acquisition trend.
+The rise in e-commerce is resulting in vertical and horizontal consolidation among the logistics and e-commerce players to gain scale and network.